101environmental/101aerial.com/_pages/aerial-inspection.md

 And we've supported industrial site maintenance, detecting and ([using our falconry services](/bird-control)) deterring nesting and eliminating issues from droppings:

-[Contact us for a FREE site survey, planning meeting, and quote](/contact/){: .btn .btn--warning .btn--large .align-center}
+[Contact us for a FREE site survey and quote](/contact/){: .btn .btn--warning .btn--large .align-center}

 [Follow us on Instagram to see our work](https://instagram.com/101aerial/){: .btn .btn--info .align-center}